zrythm/zrythm/doc/user/editing/timeline/ruler.rst

 Playhead position
   Shown as a grey, down-facing arrow.
 Loop points
   Shown as 2 green arrows, and the area between them is shown in bright green if loop is enabled, or grey if disabled.
 Can be dragged to reposition.

+  .. tip:: Looping can be enabled/disabled using the loop button in the :ref:`transport controls <playback-and-recording/transport-controls:Controls>`.

 Clicking and dragging on empty space in the bottom half of the ruler will allow